Yahshemi/SN-Notes/sn_needit_notes_readme .md

 The decision of whether or not to extend an existing table depends on the requirements of the application.
 When deciding whether or not to extend a table, take the following into consideration:

 After the table development strategy is finalized, begin developing the application files in Studio.

+## Using Studio

+Use Studio to edit applications and application files.
+There are four components of the Studio user interface:

+- Header
+- Application Explorer
+- Content Frame
+- Status Bar

+###### Header
+The Header contains the name of the logged in user, menus, and code search.

+###### Application Explorer
+The Application Explorer contains a list of application files organized by category.
+Select an application file in the Application Explorer to open the file for viewing or editing in the Content Frame.

+###### Content Frame
+The Content Frame displays the form for each record in an application file.
+The appearance and content of the form varies with file type.
+Each record appears in its own tab.
+A dot on a tab indicates unsaved changes.

+###### Status Bar
+The Status Bar contains the application name, application version, number of files comprising the application, and the source control integration.

+## Adding a File

+The procedure for adding files to an application is the same regardless of file type:

+- Click the Create Application File link.
+- Choose the new file type.
+- Configure the new file.
+- The following example creates a Table.

+To add an application artifact to an application, select the Create Application File button in Studio.
+The Create Application File dialog opens.

+Use the Search field to locate the application file type of your choice, or browse the categories.
+Notice that the Table application file type is part of the Data Model category.

+Select the application file type then click the Create button.

+The new application file opens in a new tab in Studio.

+Configure the file options.
+Fields preceded by an asterisk are required.

+- *Label: Friendly name of the new table.
+- *Name: Name of the table in the database.
+Automatically created.
+- Extends table: The table to extend.
+When extending a table, the new table inherits all columns from the parent table.
+Leave this field blank if you are not extending a table.
+Tables that do not extend an existing table will automatically contain six default fields.
+- Application: The application (scope) this table belongs to (read-only field).
+- Create module: Select to add a menu option to the application.
+- Create mobile module: Select to add a menu option to the mobile application menu.
+- Add module to menu: Select or create a new application menu to add the module to.
+The default is to create a new application menu.
+- New menu name: Appears when -- Create new -- is selected in the Add module to menu field.
+Specifies the application menu to add the module to.

+###### Columns Section

+- A list of table columns.

+###### Controls Section

+- Extensible: Select this option if you intend for the table to be extended by tables in this or other applications.
+- Live feed: Select to enable interactions between this table and the Live Feed application.
+- Auto-number: When selected sets the prefix, starting number, and number of digits for the records from the table.
+- *Create access controls: When selected, creates delete, write, read, and create permissions for table records.
+All scoped applications are required to create access controls for their tables.
+User role: Sets the role required for a user to access the table's records.

+###### Application Access Section

+- Accessible from: Select the This application scope only option to provide complete runtime protection.
+Select the All application scopes option to allow access to any scope.
+- Can read/create/update/delete: Select these options to allow scripts from other application scopes to perform these database operations on the application's tables.
+These options never apply to the current application's scope.
+- Allow access to this table via web services: Allow scripts to make web services calls against the table.
+The user performing the query must have permissions to access the table.
+- Allow configuration: Allows application developers working in other application scopes, to write scripts for this table.

 ## Contact